fujaba/fulibTables/README.md

 | Bobby m2323 	| sculptures 	|
 <!-- end_code_fragment: -->

-Note, you may use nested tables.
-This is handy if you want to update all elements of a certain column.
+If you want to update all elements of a certain column, nested tables may come in handy:

 <!-- insert_code_fragment: FulibTables.nestedTables | fenced:java -->
 ```java